I HELP YOU TO

 I take the complication out of protective Trusts that can be added to your Will to give you peace of mind.

-I help families to ensure their children's inheritance is protected, against threats from any future unforeseen care costs, divorce settlements, creditors, bankruptcy, taxation or complicated family scenarios.
+I help families to ensure their children's inheritance is protected, against threats from any future divorce settlements, creditors, bankruptcy, unnecessary taxation or complicated family scenarios and advise on long term care planning.

 I show parents of vulnerable children how they can protect their children's inheritance if they have disabilities, addictions (drug, alcohol, gambling) or rely on means tested benefits.